 The regulations require that the combustion control devices, being used at a storage vessel or centrifugal compressor, demonstrate compliance with Quad O requirements.
 The control devices must remove (or destroy) a minimum of 95% of the VOCs.

 Some combustion device manufacturers have opted to conduct extensive performance testing to prequalify that their equipment will meet the EPA’s Quad O requirements (section 60.5413(d)).
 The testing includes determining the gas flow rate range of the combustor where at least 95% combustion of the VOCs is obtained.
-Without the end user acquiring a prequalified unit, with the manufacturer’s certification, the user needs to conduct extensive performance testing after installation.
+Without the end-user acquiring a prequalified unit with the manufacturer’s certification, the user needs to conduct extensive performance testing after installation.

 Continuous Monitoring Requirements

-For the user that installs a combustion control device which has been tested and approved by the EPA to meet the performance requirements, the installation of a continuous monitoring system is required.
+For the user that installs a combustion control device that has been tested and approved by the EPA to meet the performance requirements, the installation of a continuous monitoring system is required.
 This system ensures that the combustion control device is operating within the parameters established during the original performance testing.
 A continuous monitoring system includes: